Clarkson-Applied-Data-Science/2025_ia651_shetty_venkatesh/README.md

 ## Process Overview

 We began with regression models for numeric performance prediction and moved to classification models for performance categories and attrition.
-Mis-steps included data leakage and overfitting with certain models.
 Final approaches include preprocessing pipelines, SMOTE balancing and grid search for hyperparameter tuning.

 ## EDA Summary